 The bergamot herb shares its name with the bergamot fruit and its aromatic extract.
 That’s not the only thing it shares — all three products have the same strong citrus note.
 Fresh bergamot herb is not easy to find unless you grow it yourself.
-If you want to use it but are unable to get some, try one of the following options.
+If you want to use it but cannot get some, try one of the following bergamot substitutes.

 Your best bet: Lemon balm

 Lemon balm provides many of the same qualities that you want from bergamot.
 It belongs to the same family as mint and has a minty note just like bergamot, which is sometimes called horsemint.
 In addition, it has a citrus flavor, as its name suggests.
 As with bergamot’s flavor, lemon balm’s light sweetness makes it suitable for many of the same applications that would require bergamot.
 Both show up in cocktails, teas, and other beverages.

 Lemon balm is used as a remedy for colic, which is one of the complaints that bergamot is used to treat.
 In addition, lemon balm has long been used to calm nerves and ease anxiety, just like bergamot.
 As you would with bergamot, you can use lemon balm as a salad green or you can chop it and add it to a salad dressing.